freenas/freenas-docs/userguide/vms.rst

 :guilabel:`Start`, :guilabel:`Power Off`, :guilabel:`Delete`,
 :guilabel:`Devices`, and :guilabel:`Edit` options.

-.. note:: The UI will show an error message if a VM fails to start.
+.. note:: The UI shows an error message if a VM fails to start.

 Some standard buttons are available for all VMs: